futurice/vaskapp-backend/README.md

 * `cityId` Integer.
 If specified, returned ratingCity is for the given city.
 * `cityName` String.
 If specified, returned ratingCity is for the given city.
+* `teamId` Integer.
+If specified, returned ratingTeam is for the given team.
+* `teamName` String.
+If specified, returned ratingTeam is for the given team.

-If omitted, header client info is used to determine city instead.
+If omitted, header client info is used to determine city and team instead.

 Body is a list of [mood objects](#mood-objects).